cs1302uga/cs1302-tutorials/setup/Windows.md

    extract the `.zip` file into a folder before attempting to install.
 Do not attempt to run the installer from within the `.zip` file.
 Instead, run the installer program from within the folder that you extract to.

+   **Note:** Your window may look slightly different than below.
+If you see "Extract All" instead of "Extract", go ahead and click that button.
+You can choose the default location as the place to extract.
+It will likely use your `Downloads` folder for the extracted files.
+Once it's extracted, you can double-click the installer to begin the installation process.

    ![WARNING](in-zip-file.png)

    MobaXterm Website: https://mobaxterm.mobatek.net/download-home-edition.html